codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 The answer is : orange!
 (You can see the result in the bottom left window).

-And the reason is NOT because it is the last declaration to appear in the css file ...
+And the reason is NOT because it is the last declaration to appear in the CSS file ...

 But why then?

 In order to answer this question we need to learn more about the CSS precedence rules that will allow us to understand this ...

 ## CSS precedence
-When the browser find multiple declaration conflicting for the same css property (as in our example above) it needs to determine which one will be chosen.
+When the browser find multiple declaration conflicting for the same CSS property (as in our example above) it needs to determine which one will be chosen.

 For that it uses a set of CSS precedence rules.
 Here is a diagram that explains it :